fis/aoc/readme.md

 The initial solution here did the mapping using a breadth-first search starting from the origin, because it naturally gave the answer (length of shortest path) to part 1.
-For simplicity, it also moves the robot back to origin between expanding each of the new fringe nodes.
-Turns out the map is actually a labyrinth, so this approach is abysmally slow, taking a full minute to run.
-Still, it does the job.
+For simplicity, it also moved the robot back to origin between expanding each of the new fringe nodes.
+Turns out the map is actually a labyrinth, so this approach was abysmally slow, taking a full minute to run.
+Still, it did the job, producing the solutions I submitted.
+This version is still in the revision history.

-The original solution for part 1 used to stop short after it found the target square.
-For part 2, the full map is needed, so it no longer does so.
-It doesn't really affect the runtime: the target square is in the far corner of the labyrinth.
+The very first solution for part 1 further used to stop short after it found the target square.
+For part 2, the full map is needed, so that version no longer exists at all.
+Stopping early doesn't really affect the runtime: the target square is in the far corner of the labyrinth.

+The current solution does a depth-first search to build the full map, which is far more suited to the motions of the robot.
+With this solution, it takes significantly less than a second to discover the full map.

+To answer the questions, once the full map is in memory, there's a simple breadth-first search routine to compute distances to all (non-wall, reachable) tiles from a given starting point.
+Part 1 answer is just the origin-to-target distance, while part 2 is the maximum distance to any tile from the target square.